UTDNebula/nebula-api/docs/Getting-Started.md

 ### Configure Environment Variables

-Make a file called `.env` at the root of the project, and copy the contents of `.env.template` into it.
+First, make a file called `.env` at the root of the project.

+Then, copy the contents of `.env.template` into it.
 Some parts in `nebula-api` require certain environment variables, which you can fill in `.env`.

 If you're not sure what to put, please try contacting one of our members through [Discord](https://discord.utdnebula.com).

+> [!IMPORTANT] Do NOT put any environment variables into `.env.template`.

 ### Run Code Verification & Formatting